NeelHaval/nand2tetris/Fundamentals/Project2Folder/BinaryNumbers.md

     - Bit 0 is negative
     - Bits 8 to 15 are negative

-The nature of signed bit strings is such that we can use the well known method of `two's complements` to compute the addition and subtraction of negative and positive numbers with relative ease.
+The nature of signed bit strings is such that we can use the well-known method of `two's complements` to compute the addition and subtraction of negative and positive numbers with relative ease.
 The following is a number line which shows this clearly:

     Binary   | Decimal (Two's Complement)
     ---------|-------------------